PatientsLikeMe

-PatientsLikeMe is an integrated community, health management, and real-world data platform.
-The platform currently has over 830,000 members who are dealing with more than 2,900 conditions.
-Data generated by patients themselves are systemically collected and quantified with a goal to provide an environment for peer support and learning.
-These data capture the complex temporality and competing influences of different lifestyle choices, socio-demographics, conditions, and treatments on a person’s health.
-While striving to empower the community with personal agency, PLM has also established itself as a clinical resource, with more than 100 studies in peer-reviewed medical and scientific journals.
+PatientsLikeMe (PLM) is an integrated community, health management, and real-world data platform.
+The platform currently has over 830,000 members who are dealing with more than 2,900 conditions, such as ALS, MS, and epilepsy.
+Data generated by patients themselves are collected and quantified with the goal of providing an environment for peer support and learning.
+These data capture the influences of different lifestyle choices, socio-demographics, conditions and treatments on a person's health.

 History

 PatientsLikeMe was inspired by the life experiences of Stephen Heywood, diagnosed in 1998 at the age of 29 with amyotrophic lateral sclerosis (ALS), or Lou Gehrig's disease.
 The company was founded in 2004 by his brothers Jamie and Ben Heywood and long-time family friend Jeff Cole.

 After being diagnosed with ALS, Stephen's family founded a non-profit, ALS Therapy Development Institute, in an attempt to slow his disease and treat his symptoms.
 However, the slow pace of research and the trial-and-error approach was time-consuming and repetitive.
 They realized that Stephen's experience was like that of other patients around the world who often have specific questions about their treatment options, and what to expect.

 PatientsLikeMe was created to help patients connect with others who know firsthand what they are going through to share advice and resources.
 Through a health profile made up of structured and quantitative clinical reporting tools, members are able to monitor their health between doctor or hospital visits, document the severity of their symptoms, identify triggers, note how they are responding to new treatments, and track side effects.
 They have the opportunity to learn from the aggregated data of others with the same disease and see how they are doing in context with others.
 Members of the site use social tools such as forums, private messages, and profile comments to give and receive support from others, a support mechanism that has been shown to help improve their management and perceived control.

 In 2017, PatientsLikeMe entered into a partnership with iCarbonX to apply next-generation biological measures and machine learning to understand more about the basis of human health and disease. iCarbonX, founded in 2015 by renowned genomicist Jun Wang, took an equity position in PatientsLikeMe and provided multi-omics characterization services to the company.

-In 2019, PatientsLikeMe was acquired by UnitedHealth Group.
+In 2019, PatientsLikeMe was acquired by UnitedHealth Group after being forced by the United States government to divest their investment by iCarbonX.
+Unitedhealth Group and PatientsLikeMe made plans to help patients with similar health concerns connect to share experiences.
 In 2020, PatientsLikeMe began to operate as an independent company backed by Optum Ventures, a UnitedHealth Group affiliate.